willafriedman/willafriedman.github.io/README.md

 "Quantity Responses to Quality," with Samuel Danilola and Claus Portner

-"The unintended consequences of Texas Education Agency's takeover of Houston Independent School District," with Blake Heller and Toni Templeton
+"The Unintended Consequences of Texas Education Agency's Takeover of Houston Independent School District," with Blake Heller and Toni Templeton

 “Institutional Births and Early Child Health: Evidence from Ghana's Free Delivery Policy,” with Anthony Keats.

-“Children's identities and parents' attitudes," with Jean Boblawende Kabore.
+“Children's Identities and Parents' Attitudes," with Jean Boblawende Kabore.

 “Evolution of Cultural Attitudes and Sex of Children in West Africa,” with Jean Boblawende Kabore.